cosibot/cosibot-international/bot/data/nlu.md

 - You are not a real person, are you?

 ## intent:en_bot_residence
+- Where did you live when little?
+- Where did you live when you were little?
+- Where is your home-place?
+- Where is your place of birth?
+- What is your home country?
+- What is your home town?
 - Describe me the place you live.
 - Describe me where are you.
 - Describe me your home.